gsimon75/esp8266_gps_unit/README.md

 automatically updates itself.

-To make the essential settings (WiFi credentials, update server URL, data server URL, SSL credentials, etc.) configurable, the unit can be switched to an "admin mode", in which it acts as a WiFi AP (its credentials are shown on the display as a QR-code), and if the user connects to that, it provides a web UI to manage these settings.
+To make the essential settings (WiFi credentials, update server URL, data server URL, SSL credentials, etc.) configurable, the unit can be switched to an "admin mode", in which it acts as a WiFi AP (its credentials are shown on the display as text and as QR-code), and if the admin connects to that, it provides a web UI to manage these settings.

 TODO:
-For normal operation the unit name shall be shown on the display (as text and as QR-code), so the client app can easily scan it and thus identify the unit.
+For normal operation the unit name shall be shown on the display (as text and as QR-code), so the customer app can easily scan it and thus identify the unit.

 For compactness and performance reasons this firmware written in C. It uses the vendor-provided ESP8266 RTOS SDK, so it should